 FCFL is one of the more engrossing propositions that ICO seekers are likely to come across due to its sheer novelty, if nothing else.

 Veering away from the usual ICO focus on technology, the initial idea for FCFL arose from a proof-of-concept project implemented in early 2017 which involved the creation of a new Indoor (American) Football League team, the Salt Lake Screaming Eagles, whose tactical decisions both on and off the field were the result of direct input from fans via a voting app.

-The experiment was apparently so successful – and the media coverage that it generated appears to back up the claim – that the team was removed from the league by its owners who now want to start up a fully Fan-Controlled Football League (FCFL, the name of the ICO that you are now reading about) in its place – a league, in other words, where each team is managed directly by its own fans.
+The experiment was apparently so successful – and the media coverage that it generated appears to back up the claim – that the team was removed from the league by its owners who now want to start up a Fan-Controlled Football League (FCFL) in its place.

 A reading of the white-paper is recommended here, particularly for those who have little familiarity with American Football.
 In the first place, the FCFL is looking to create its own indoor American football league to rival that of the current IFL.